-- You are overwriting Python source files (.py) but Pyhton bytecode files (.pyc) are still in place. - There are configuration files changes across the two versions, check our CHANGELOG file for added or removed configuration options.

-• The part of Cuckoo which runs inside guests may change.
+- You are overwriting Python source files (.py) but Python bytecode files (.pyc) are still in place. - There are configuration files changes across the two versions, check our CHANGELOG file for added or removed configuration options. - The part of Cuckoo which runs inside guests (agent.py) may change. - If you are using an external database like the reporting module for MongoDb a change in the data schema may screw your database.